witnet/witnet-wrapped-wit/README.md

 - `--limit`: Limit number of listed records.
 - `--offset`: Skip first records before listing.
 - `--since`: Process events starting from the specified EVM block number (default: -5000).
-- `--value`: Amount of $WIT to be unwrapped between the specified addresses.
+- `--value`: Amount of $WIT to be unwrapped between specified addresses.
 - `--gasPrice`: Max.
 EVM gas price to pay when querying the unwrapping of the specified amount.

 ## 📄 Smart Contracts